 The compensation of our executive officers, including our NEOs, is reviewed in detail by the Compensation and Personnel Committee during the first quarter of every year.
-NEO direct compensation for 2016 consisted of a base salary, an AIP award, and long-term incentive awards, each of which is detailed below.
+NEO direct compensation for 2017 consisted of a base salary, an AIP award, and LTI awards, each of which is detailed below.

-2016 Compensation Element Form Rationale for Providing Base Salary Cash Base salary is a competitive fixed pay element tied to role, experience, performance and criticality of skills.
-Annual Incentive Plan (AIP) Award Cash The AIP is designed to reward achievement of the Company, Segments (where applicable) and individual performance.
-The AIP is structured to emphasize overall performance and collaboration among the Segments.
+2017 Compensation Element Form Rationale for Providing Base Salary Cash Base salary is a competitive fixed pay element tied to role, experience, performance and criticality of skills.
+Annual Incentive Plan Award Cash The AIP is designed to reward achievement of the Company, our business units (where applicable) and individual performance.
+The AIP is structured to emphasize overall performance and collaboration among the business units.
 It uses metrics (adjusted earnings per share, adjusted cash flow, adjusted operating margin and adjusted revenue) that are the fundamental short-term drivers of shareholder value.
 Each NEO also has 10% of his or her AIP tied to the achievement of individual and team goals.

-2016 Compensation Element Form Rationale for Providing Stock The LTI plan is designed to reward performance that drives long-term shareholder value through the use of three-year cliff vesting: Long-Term Incentive Performance Units (50% of LTI mix) provide rewards linked to absolute stock price performance (due to denomination as share units) and can go up or down based on two key measures, equally weighted, and aligned with long-term growth: Relative Total Shareholder Return Relative Return on Invested Capital (LTI) Awards RSUs (25% of LTI mix) link executive compensation to absolute stock price performance and strengthen retention value.
-Stock options (25% of LTI mix) only provide value if there is stock price appreciation.
-The actual award date of stock options, RSUs and performance units is determined on the date on which the Compensation and Personnel Committee approves these awards, which is typically in February or March.
+The LTI plan is designed to reward performance that drives long-term shareholder value through the use of three-year cliff vesting: PSUs (50% of LTI mix) provide rewards linked to absolute stock price performance (due to denomination as ITT share units) and can go up or down based on two key measures, equally weighted, and aligned with long-term growth: Long-Term Incentive Awards Stock Relative Total Shareholder Return - Relative Return on Invested Capital RSUs (50% of LTI mix) link executive compensation to absolute stock price performance and strengthen retention value.
+The grant date of PSUs and RSUs is determined on the date on which the Compensation and Personnel Committee approves these awards, which is typically in February or March.